Common English Name: Veragua Stubfoot Toad and Rancho Grande Harlequin Frog

 Female Size: 1.5 – 2 inches (39.5–49.9 mm)

-The International Union for the Conservation of Nature (IUCN) Red List assesses the Veragua Stubfoot Toad as Critically Endangered.
+The International Union for the Conservation of Nature (IUCN) Red List assesses the Veragua Stubfoot Toad as Critically Endangered with Extinction.
 The toads have disappeared from nearly all of its range.
 The culprit is Chytrid Fungus, a deadly fungal pathogen.
 Luckily, a few populations of the toad remain in some national parks and are surviving against the disease.